jantonguirao/nvImageCodec/README.md

-# nvImageCodecs
+# nvImageCodec

-nvImageCodecs is a library of accelerated codecs with unified interface.
+nvImageCodec is a library of accelerated codecs with unified interface.
 It is designed as a framework for extension modules which delivers codec plugins.

 Currently there are following codecs supported: